Grading, Assessment and Graduation Requirements

 - Information access/management (database development, bibliography, problem solving)

-- Exams and quizzes (written exam with local proctors, quick feedback through multiple choice, true/false matching, short answer tests)
+- Exams and quizzes (web-conferencing proctors, written exam with local proctors, quick feedback through multiple choice, true/false matching, short answer tests)

 - Designing (portfolios, projects using video or the Web)

-- Communicating (debate, role play, PowerPoint presentation, report journal, essay)
+- Communicating (debate, role play, Google Slides presentation, report journal, essay)

-- Teamwork and collaboration (e-mail, listserv, or conferencing discussions/debates)
+- Teamwork and collaboration (e-mail, text, phone calls or web-conferencing discussions/debates)

 Students are required to participate in the following local, state and federal assessments: